The Center, our Founder, Abbot, and Teacher

 Accommodations at our Center

 Our center, is a small, simple, and rather "minimalist," and cozy "country center," which boasts a “coming home” feeling.
 We invite you to take your shoes off and feel the easygoing energy.
 The smell of food cooking in the air, incense aroma, nature, barefoot walkabouts, and wooden boardwalks among the trees.
-Thomasville Buddhist Center offers a large open hall for meditation, as well as, an adjacent minor hall that can accommodate approximately 35 retreatants, yoga practitioners, etc. Both halls (large and minor) are used also for "palletized sleeping" and resting.
+Thomasville Buddhist Center offers a large open hall for meditation, as well as, an adjacent minor hall that can accommodate approximately 35 retreatants, yoga practitioners, martial arts practice, etc. Both halls (large and minor) are used also for "palletized sleeping" and resting.
 A curtain and partition system is used to isolate retreatants for co-ed purposes.
 Zafus, mats, and pillows are provided for comfortable sitting.
 Reading and meditation spaces available inside and around the spacious grounds.
 The center is excellent for serious yogis/meditators, monastics, martial practitioners, and contemplatives of all faiths.
-There are four (4) restrooms to accommodate visitors and retreatants, large dining areas, tables, chairs, High speed internet, Wifi, and creature comforts in the form of three temple cats (Mr. Wiggles, Ginger, and Nina), and one temple dog (Jack) (Bushi's K-9 companion).
+There are four (4) restrooms to accommodate visitors and retreatants, large dining areas, tables, chairs, and creature comforts in the form of three temple cats (Mr. Wiggles, Ginger, and Nina), and one temple dog, Jack (Bushi's K-9 companion).

 Thomasville Buddhist Center boasts a phenomenal Security and Emergency Action Response Team (SEART), that is primarily responsible for any/all: security, violent threat, fire, or health-related occurrences should they occur at TBC.
 Code-named Thermoplyae, this team is comprised of specially trained and conditioned staff, who are exquisitely committed to the safety and welfare of Bushi and TBC attendees.